theonize/Currier/Gloss/Job/Job 32.md

 14) He notes the wise, old, stricken man has not engaged him.
     Further, Elihu has no need of the friends arguments because they obviously lack.

+15-17) Elihu's entire prologue is like the pummeling of an enthusiastic steamroller that won't wait for road materials to be dropped first.
+       Young leaders are the premier assumers, and assumptions without basis of experience are the most dangerous.